llvm/llvm-project/libc/docs/dev/undefined_behavior.rst

 Unknown Math Rounding Direction
 -------------------------------
-The C standard states that if the value of the ``rnd`` argument of the ``fromfp``, ``ufromfp``, ``fromfpx`` and ``ufromfpx`` functions is not equal to the value of a math rounding direction macro, the direction of rounding is unspecified.
+The C23 standard states that if the value of the ``rnd`` argument of the ``fromfp``, ``ufromfp``, ``fromfpx`` and ``ufromfpx`` functions is not equal to the value of a math rounding direction macro, the direction of rounding is unspecified.
 LLVM's libc chooses to use the ``FP_INT_TONEAREST`` rounding